klimis/cache-middleware/README.md

 * Set methods to be cached in Controllers.
 Add to any controller `public $cache = ['getPage'];` to cache forever or `public  $cache = ['getPage' => 60] ;` for cache with timeout
 * Use header `Api-Disable-Cache = 1` to force disable cache for request
+* Check response header `X-Is-From-Coin-Cache` to check if response is coming from cache
+* Set env `DISABLE_CACHE` to true to disable all cache

 ##### TODO
 * Move controller methods to middleware.